Sphereon-Opensource/OpenID-Federation/README.md

 ### Manage Services:

-- `docker compose up` - Initiate the services.
+- `docker compose up` - Initiate all the services.
-- `docker compose up -d` - Launch the services in detached mode, allowing them to run in the background.
+- `docker compose up -d` - Launch all the services in detached mode, allowing them to run in the background.
 - `docker compose down` - Terminate the services.
 - `docker compose down -v` - Terminate the services and remove associated volumes.
 - `docker compose up db -d` - Start only the database container in detached mode for isolated database operations.